metacpan/metacpan-cpan-extracted/distros/P/Paws/README.md

 campus-explorer for contributing to test suite

+byterock for:
-byterock for testing and fixing PinPoint
+ - testing and fixing PinPoint
+ - standing up as comaint, and releasing 0.43
+ - improving S3 support

 torrentale for fixing QueryCaller to correctly signal empty arrays

-Jess Robinson and shadowcat.co.uk  for setting up ver 0.43
+Jess Robinson and shadowcat.co.uk for:
+ - doing lots of comaint work
+ - working hard on new features

+shogo82148 for migrating our Travis pipelines to GitHub Actions (and improving them)

+aeruder for contributing
+ - Fixing DynamoDB retry fixes
+ - Completing speedups and benchmarking code
+ - Substituting Config::INI for Config::AWS
+ - Parrallelizing and fixing generation inconsistencies of the SDK